-Random notes on culture, policy, psychology, sociology, philosophy, economics, literature, and criticism.
+Connecting the dots with random notes on culture, society, policy, psychology, sociology, philosophy, economics, literature, technology, and criticism.

 From about 1990 through about 2005, it was common to suggest the end of one cultural sphere or another -- the end of history being the beginning of it all.
 And, finally, Gore's The End of Reason being the end of it all, showing how conservatives adopted post-modernist thought to turn politics away from truth.
 Now it's a permanent condition of fantasy over reality, ideology over evidence.

 But after spending the last decade reading obituary after obituary in The Nation, Harper's, and (more literally) National Geographic, I feel like it's also the end of culture.
 We've lost newspapers, books, critical ideas, progressive ideals, and finally, after Obama, we've even lost all hope.
 But I keep lamenting the disappearance of a cultural movement dear to me, critical theory.
 I can't even find anyone to talk with anymore.
 Everyone I meet is entranced by junk food, junk media, junk things, and junky ideas.

 Try to eat only local, organic foods.
 Kill your television: Watch no TV.
 Watch no movies, especially cgi; make exceptions for art house cinema, independent documentaries, or other independent films.
 Play no video games.
 Make nature paramount.
 Stop trying to impose control over nature.

 Avoid going shopping.
 Never go to a chain store or a chain restaurant.
 Build community in your neighborhood.
 Throw your cell phone out the window.
 No, really: Stop talking on the phone so much.
 Instead, meet with people face to face.